ow2-proactive/catalog-client/GENERATEME.md

 In order to get more help about the java language the following command can be used: java -jar ./swagger-codegen/modules/swagger-codegen-cli/target/swagger-codegen-cli.jar config-help -l java

+The class src/main/java/org/ow2/proactive/catalog/client/api/CatalogResolveObjectControllerApi.java was not generated and the class ApiClient.java was modified manually.
+As a consequence both files are in .swagger-codegen-ignore.
+They must be modified with extreme caution.
+In order to regenerate them they must be removed from .swagger-coden-ignore file.